hadiindrawan/automation-api-generator/docs/scenarios.md

     new Request().request( (err, res) => { <your_response_validation> } )
     ```

+    How it's done:
+    - since the `pages` file consist a class, you can create a new object from the class to use the defined method
+    - to build request specification and execute the request, you may use the `request()` method defined in [`pages`](pages.md) file

 7. For response validation, the template create 2 default validations, which are:
     - status code